Honey Oat Bread is a loaf of soft, utterly delicious homemade bread made with classic ingredients including oats, milk, olive oil & honey.

 - In a large bowl, or the bowl of a standing mixer, combine the flour, oats, yeast, and salt.

-- In a small bowl, or a two cup measuring cup, warm the milk so that it’s hot enough to melt the butter, but not boiling.
-Add the butter, stirring until melted, then stir in the water and honey.
+- In a small bowl, warm the milk slightly, but not boiling.
+Add the olive oil, then stir in the water and honey.

 - Pour the milk mixture into the flour mixture, mixing with a dough hook until it just comes together to form a dough.
-Knead in the mixer, with the dough hook attachment, for 7-10 minutes, until the dough is smooth and elastic (if you’re making this recipe by hand, the dough will be very sticky at first; flour your hands and work surface generously and be patient).
-If the dough is still very wet and sticky after 5 minutes of kneading, add more flour, 1 tablespoon at a time, until the dough is barely tacky.
-If the dough is too dry, add water, 1 teaspoon (5 ml) at a time, to soften it up.
+Knead with the dough hook attachment, for 7-10 minutes, until the dough is smooth and elastic (if you’re making this recipe by hand, the dough will be very sticky at first; flour your hands and work surface generously and be patient).
+If the dough is still very wet and sticky after 5 minutes of kneading, add more flour, 1 TBSP at a time, until the dough is barely tacky.
+If the dough is too dry, add water, 1 tsp at a time, to soften it up.

-- Place the dough in a lightly oiled bowl, cover, and allow to rise until doubled, about 1/2 to 1 hour.
+- Place the dough in a lightly oiled bowl, cover, and allow to rise until doubled, for about 30-60 minutes.

 - Once doubled, place the dough on a clean, dry work surface.
 If the dough is too sticky, lightly flour the surface before continuing.
-With your fingers, flatten the dough into a 9 by 12-inch rectangle.
+With your fingers, flatten the dough into a 9×12-inch pan.
 Tightly roll the dough, tucking the ends as needed, into a loaf.
-Place the shaped dough into a 9×5-inch loaf pan and brush the top with the warmed honey and sprinkle with the oats.
-Allow loaf to rise in a slightly warm location until doubled, about 1/2 hour.
-(It's winter so I find my bread rises best in the oven- I turn the oven on 350 for a minute or two, then turn it off.
-Place loaf on the oven rack with the light on.
-You can see my set-up in the picture below.)
+Brush the top with the warmed honey and sprinkle with the oats.
+Allow the loaf to rise in a slightly warm location until doubled, about 30 minutes.

 - When dough has doubled, preheat oven to 350 degrees (180 C).
-(I just leave the dough in the oven while preheating.)
-Bake for 40 to 50 minutes, until the bread is deep golden brown and the internal temperature is about 190 degrees.
+Bake for 40 to 50 minutes, until the bread is deep golden brown and the internal temperature is about 190-200 degrees.
 Transfer to a wire cooling rack and allow to cool completely before serving.
+Slice, serve, & enjoy!

 Video